A note on isometric immersions and differential equations which describe pseudospherical surfaces: Introduction

 and the second fundamental form writes as

 In particular, $H=(a+c)/2$ gives the mean curvature of the isometric immersion.

-\selectlanguage{english} Thus for any generic solution $z$ of $\mathcal{E}$, defined on some open subset $U\subset\mathbb{R}^{2}$, there always exists a triple $\{a,b,c\}$ of differentiable functions which is locally defined in $U$ and satisfies the Gauss-Codazzi equations for the pseudospherical surface described by $z$.
-One can denote by $\left(I,II\right)$ the corresponding first and second fundamental forms.
-However, in general the dependence of $\{a,b,c\}$, and hence of $\left(I,II\right)$, on $z$ may be quite complicated, and it is not guaranteed that it depends on a jet of finite-order of $z$, i.e., on $x$, $t$ and a finite number of derivatives of $z$ with respect to $x$ and $t$.
+\selectlanguage{english} Thus for any generic solution $z$ of $\mathcal{E}$, defined on some open subset $U\subset\mathbb{R}^{2}$, there always exists a triple $\{a,b,c\}$ of differentiable functions that is locally defined on $U$ and satisfies the Gauss--Codazzi equations for the pseudospherical surface described by $z$.
+However, in general the dependence of $\{a,b,c\}$, and hence of $\left(I,II\right)$, on $z$ may be quite complicated, and it is not guaranteed that it depends on a jet of finite order of $z$, i.e., on $x$, $t$ and a finite number of derivatives of $z$ with respect to $x$ and $t$.